Public consultation on draft Application Paper on the supervision of artificial intelligence

 Background information

-- Governance and accountability: this includes the need to integrate AI into risk management systems, provide human oversight of AI risks and considerations around the use of third parties.
+- Governance and accountability: this includes the importance of continued Board and senior management education, the need to integrate AI into risk management systems, provide human oversight of AI risks and considerations around the use of third parties.

 - Robustness, safety and security: this considers issues related to the robustness, safety and security of AI systems.